bcgov/CE_integratedroads/README.md

 ## Why use Parquet files?

 To enable efficient processing of chunks of data in disk limited Github Actions workflows.
-Jobs within the workflow load Parquet files from object storage to ephemeral PostGIS databases for processing, then write analysis outputs to new object store Parquet files - which can then be picked up by subsequent jobs.
+Jobs within the workflow load Parquet files from object storage to ephemeral PostGIS databases for processing, then write analysis outputs to new Parquet files on object store - which can then be picked up by subsequent jobs.
 Other formats could be used to cache the chunked data, but Parquet is a good tool for the job: speedy, space efficient, and chunks do not have to be merged once the processing is complete (a folder of Parquet files can be read as a single dataset).
-This workflow would be even more effective for file-based processing, but not all required spatial functions are available yet in tools like geopandas and duckdb.
+This workflow could be even more effective for file-based processing, but not all required spatial functions are available in tools like geopandas and duckdb - PostGIS is required.

 Background: